antaraB/BuildEZ/README.md

 # See python buildez.py -h for more information
 ```

-The script will print if the build ultimates passes or fails.
+The script will print if the build ultimately passes or fails.